Henri Van der Noot

-Henri van der Noot, in Dutch Henrik van der Noot, and popularly called Heintje van der Noot or Vader Heintje (7 January 1731 – 12 January 1827), was a jurist, lawyer and politician from Brabant.
+Henri van der Noot, in Dutch Hendrik van der Noot, and popularly called Heintje van der Noot or Vader Heintje (7 January 1731 – 12 January 1827), was a jurist, lawyer and politician from Brabant.
 He was one of the main figures of the Brabant Revolution (1789–1790) against the Imperial rule of Joseph II.
-This revolution led to the short-lived existence of the United States of Belgium with himself as Prime Minister (11 January 1790 – 2 December 1790).
+This revolution led to the short-lived existence of the United States of Belgium with himself as President of the National Congress (11 January 1790 – 2 December 1790).

 Family

 He was the son of Nicolas van der Noot, Lord of Vrechem, and is distantly related to the current Marquess of Assche.

 Overview

 Two lawyers, Jan Frans Vonck and Henri Van der Noot, were the leaders of the revolt but each represented a different faction.
 The Vonckists were inspired by the French Revolution (1789–1799) and sought a link-up with the people and the patriot army.
 The Statists led by Van der Noot strived for the restoration of old privileges of the nobility and the church such as the "Joyous Entry" and sought cooperation with the Dutch Republic.
 However, at the court case of apothecary Elyse Mertens, after witnessing the suspect's organized defense, the two ultimately made the decision to launch a fight together against the crown.

 In contrast to Vonck, who was of the opinion that the Belgian people themselves had to fight against the despot of Vienna, Van der Noot had more confidence in obtaining foreign support.
 In 1788 Van der Noot travelled to England, the Dutch Republic and Prussia to get attention for the cause of Brabant liberty.
 Only Prussia, which itself had beaten the Dutch patriots in 1787, was inclined to support the Belgian patriots as they were at that time anti-Austrian.
 Van der Noot had less success seeking support from the last Grand Pensionary of Holland, Laurens Pieter van de Spiegel.

 In October 1789 Van der Noot and General Vander Meersch with a small patriot army from Breda captured the entire province of Brabant.
 In his first concurred (or freed) town, Hoogstraten, Van der Noot published his Manifesto of the Brabant People on 24 October 1789.
 The document explains why the people of Brabant have the right to disobedience against a ruler.
 The main argument is that the will of a nation is the highest law and if that is violated by a ruler the nation has the right to revolt against the ruler.